The Fermat curve x^n+y^n+z^n: the most symmetric non-singular algebraic plane curve: Introduction

+The automorphism group of an algebraic curve is one of its invariants.
+Apart from rational and elliptic curves, such a group is finite.
+The construction and classification of curves with large automorphism groups with respect to their genera has been considered a relevant problem in algebraic geometry.
+A landmark paper in this direction is \cite{hur} in which Hurwitz proved his bound $|\Aut(X)|\leq 84(g(X)-1)$ valid for any complex (projective, geometrically irreducible) algebraic curve $X$ of genus $g\geq 2$.
+The best known example of a curve attaining the Hurwitz bound is the Klein quartic.
+Other examples are also available in the literature but the problem of determining all such curves appears to be rather difficult; see \cite{mach1,mach2}.

+In this paper we focus on (projective) non-singular plane algebraic curves $X$ defined over an algebraically closed field $k$ of characteristic zero.
+It is well known that if $\deg(X)=d\geq 4$ then the automorphism group of $X$ consists of projective maps and hence it is a subgroup of $PGL(3,k)$; see \cite{segr} and \cite[Theorem 11.29]{hkt2008}.
+For this case, the Hurwitz bound reads $|\Aut(X)|\leq 42d(d-3)$.
+It should be noted however that the Hurwitz bound can be attained by plane non-singular algebraic curves only for small values of $d$.
+This gives a motivation for the study of non-singular plane algebraic curves which are {\em{maximally symmetric}}, that is, curves which attain the maximum order of the automorphism groups of non-singular plane algebraic curves of a given degree $d\geq 4$.

-{\bf Theorem 1 }{\it Assume that $n\geq 8$.
-Let $f$ be a non-singular plane algebraic curve of degree $n$ in \PP{2}.
-Then $|\Aut(f)|\leq 6n^2$, where equality holds if and only if $f$ is projectively equivalent to $x^n+y^n+z^n$.}
+The main result of this paper is the following theorem: \begin{theorem} Let $X$ be a projective non-singular plane curve of degree $d$ defined over an algebraically closed field of characteristic zero.
+If $d\geq 8$, then $|\Aut(X)|\leq 6d^2$ and equality holds if and only if $X$ is projectively equivalent to the Fermat curve of equation $x^d+y^d+z^d=0$. \end{theorem}

-In other words, for $n\geq 8$, the Fermat curve is, up to a projectivity, the unique maximally symmetric non-singular plane curve of degree $n$.
-Actually, this remains true for every $n<8$ except for the two cases, namely $n=4$ and $n=6$.
-It is known that the Klein quartic (as we have said above) and the Wiman sextic \cite{wim} are maximally symmetric for $n=4$ \cite{har} and $n=6$ \cite{doi}, respectively.
-As for the automorphism group and related geometry of the Wiman sextic, see \cite {kmp}.
-Since non-singular curves of degree $n=1$ or $n=2$, are unique up to projectivities, they are equivalent to $x^n+y^n+z^n$.
-For cubic curves, see \cite{sem} and \cite{enr}.
-The case of prime degree $n\leq 20$ was investigated in \cite{kmp1}, \cite{kmp2}.
-Surveys on automorphism groups of algebraic curves are found in \cite{far}, \cite{accola} and \cite[Chapter 11]{hkt2008}.
+Theorem \ref{th 1} shows that, for $d\geq 8$, the Fermat curve is, up to a projectivity, the unique maximally symmetric non-singular plane curve of degree $d$.
+Actually, this remains true for every $d<8$ (see \cite{kmp1,kmp2}) except for two cases, namely $d=4$ and $d=6$. {}From previous work, the Klein quartic and the Wiman sextic \cite{wim} are maximally symmetric for $d=4$ and $d=6$, see \cite{har}, \cite{doi}; see also \cite{kmp0}.